cloudlinux/tux-care-doc/docs/service-descriptions/README.md

 * Incidents caused by installing and running third-party applications (including, but not limited to the list of unsupported or incompatible applications published in the documentation)
 * Incidents for which the Customer cannot provide accurate information, as reasonably requested by AlmaCare, in order to reproduce, investigate, and resolve the incident
 * Incidents which arise as a result of neglect or incorrect use of AlmaCare instructions, which, if properly used, would have prevented the Incident

+## Technical Account Manager

+### Technical Account Manager (TAM)
+A Technical Account Manager (TAM) is an extension to TuxCare products to enhance product and support experience.

+ * TuxCare provides a technical account manager that for up to 8 hours per week can perform the following tasks.
+  * Provides best in practice configuration assistance.
+  * Provides product presentation and trainings.
+  * Participate in calls every other week identifying and addressing the customer’s operational issues.
+  * Organise multi-vendor issue coordination through TuxCare's partners when applicable.
+ * The TAM is available for customer requests during regular working hours for the TAM.
+Outside working hours support is provided through regular TuxCare support.

+### Dedicated Technical Account Manager (dTAM)

+A dedicated Technical Account Manager (dTAM) is an extension to TuxCare products to enhance product and support experience.

+ * TuxCare provides a dedicated technical account manager that for up to 40 hours per week can perform the following tasks.
+  * Acts as a primary point of contact for all TuxCare product related requests from the customer.
+  * Provides best in practice configuration assistance.
+  * Provides product presentation and trainings.
+  * Can assume maintenance and configuration tasks of TuxCare products on agreement.
+  * Participate in calls every other week identifying and addressing the customer’s operational issues.
+  * Organise multi-vendor issue coordination through TuxCare's partners when applicable.
+  * Facilitate integration of customer's ticketing system with TuxCare's when applicable.
+  * Attend applicable TuxCare trainings and development activities.
+ * The dTAM is available for customer requests during regular working hours for the dTAM and is subject to TuxCare leave policies.
+Outside working hours support is provided through regular TuxCare support.
+ * The dTAM will visit the customers site annual or twice per year according to agreement.
+ * If the dTAM is on annual leave for more than 5 consequent days, TuxCare will assign a temporary account manager.